Acquisition of 21st Century Fox by Disney: 2019

+2020

-In January 2020, Disney began to rebrand Fox's studios to remove references to "Fox" from their names, with 20th Century Fox being renamed "20th Century Studios", and Fox Searchlight Pictures being renamed "Searchlight Pictures".
+On January 17, 2020, Disney began to rebrand Fox's studios to remove references to "Fox" from their names, with 20th Century Fox being renamed "20th Century Studios", and Fox Searchlight Pictures being renamed "Searchlight Pictures".
+This was done to avoid confusion with Fox Corporation which was founded after the acquisition.

-On January 22, 2020, Disney announced it had sold off a majority of FoxNext's assets, including FoxNext Games Los Angeles, Cold Iron Studios, Aftershock development studios and FoxNext's original IP's, to mobile game developer Scopely.
-On January 24, 2020, Disney announced they would shutter Fogbank Entertainment.
+On January 22, 2020, Disney announced it had sold off a majority of FoxNext's assets, including FoxNext Games Los Angeles, development studios Cold Iron Studios and Aftershock, and FoxNext's original IP's, to mobile game developer Scopely for an amount.
+Two days later, Disney announced they would shutter Fogbank Entertainment, a third development studio under FoxNext - which are still yet to be disclosed after 2020.

-On January 31, 2020, Disney eliminated the role of Hulu CEO, as part of fully integrating Hulu with Disney's business model.
-Under the new structure, top Hulu executives would report directly to DTCI and Walt Disney Television leads.
+On January 31, Disney removed the position of CEO from Hulu, as part of the latter's full integration with Disney's business model.
+Under the new structure, top Hulu executives would report directly to the leads of DTCI and Walt Disney Television.

-On March 17, 2020, The Wall Street Journal reported that Disney is looking to sell TrueX due to lack of investment after being label a noncore asset.
+On March 17, The Wall Street Journal reported that Disney sought to sell true[X] due to lack of investment after being labeled a noncore asset.

-On May 6, 2020, Brazil's antitrust agency CADE approved the merger between Fox Sports Brazil and ESPN Brasil with conditions requiring Disney to keep Fox Sports Brazil until January 1, 2022, when the channel's operations are expected to be absorbed into ESPN.
+On May 6, CADE approved the merger between Fox Sports Brazil and ESPN Brasil with conditions requiring Disney to keep Fox Sports Brazil until January 1, 2022, when the channel's operations were expected to be absorbed into ESPN.
 In the meantime, ESPN and Fox Sports will share the rights to broadcasting sporting events.

-On August 10, 2020, Disney announced a reorganization and rebranding of its television studios, with 20th Century Fox Television being subsumed by 20th Television, and Fox 21 Television Studios being rebranded as Touchstone Television (reviving a name dropped in 2007 by what then became ABC Studios — which itself was renamed ABC Signature).
+On August 10, 2020, Disney announced a reorganization and rebranding of its television studios, with 20th Century Fox Television being subsumed by 20th Television, distributor 20th Television being absorbed into Disney Media Distribution, and Fox 21 Television Studios being rebranded as Touchstone Television (reviving a name dropped in 2007 by what then became ABC Studios —now ABC Signature).